 With China, India and UK having some of the busiest rail networks in the world, maximising the life expectancy of the trains and track and reducing downtime is extremely important.
 Early failure of any component can be very costly and cause major disruptions to commuters.

 At Clapham Junction, the UK’s busiest station, at peak times up to 180 trains per hour pass through one of the 17 platforms.
-If every train has 10 carriages, there will be at least 440-wheel passes over one point of rail in this time.
-Over time this will cause fatigue and wear and the rail will need replaced before failure occurs.
+If every train has ten carriages, there will be at least 440-wheel passes over one point of rail in this time.
+Over time this will cause fatigue and wear and the rail will need replacing before failure occurs.
 To delay the wear process, specialty greases are used between the wheel and the rail flange corners.
 Railway grease manufacturers are continually researching alternative base oils, thickeners and additives and developing new formulations to improve the performance of their products.

 Using the MTM2 conditions within the wheel-rail flange contact can be emulated and frictional properties of the greases measured.
-These results can be analysed and benchmarked against market leading formulations to determine their suitability for the application.
+These results can be analysed and benchmarked against market-leading formulations to determine their suitability for the application.